 Exposure doses from radiological examinations vary by the types of examinations.
 Some examinations, such as dental imaging, only involve very slight, local exposure, while some other examinations, such as X-ray CT scans and nuclear scanning, involve relatively high exposure doses.
 Even with the same type of examination, doses could vary widely depending on the medical institution.
-It is therefore recommended to use the diagnostic reference levels as criteria for determining whether radiation doses from medical diagnosis are appropriate or not.
+It is therefore recommended to use diagnostic reference levels as criteria for determining whether doses might be too high for diagnosis.
 If the average radiation dose of a medical institution greatly deviates from the diagnostic reference levels, the International Commission on Radiological Protection (ICRP) recommends that irradiation conditions for the examination be reconsidered.